imgntn/hifi-interface-autoupdater/README.md

 Autoupdater for Interface / node.js app for mac os x
 -----

-Run this utility to check every 30 minutes for updates to the Interface
+Run this utility to check for and automatically install updates to the Mac version of the Interface client.

 HOW TO USE:
 -----

+npm install
 node update.js

 HOW IT WORKS